snazzyatoms/Coffers/README.md

 In short:

+- use `Coffers-Legacy.jar` for Java 16 legacy server setups
+- use `Coffers.jar` for Java 17 and newer modern server setups
 - use Coffers by itself if your plugin stack is ready to move beyond Vault
 - keep Vault installed if older plugins still require it
 - use Coffers migration helpers to transition balances from an older Vault-backed economy into Coffers